 Unless you're prohibited from getting a card due to one of these restrictions, getting a business credit card is often just as easy as getting a personal card.
 Even if you are prohibited from getting a card from one issuer, you may still be able to get a different card from a different issuer.

 What do you need to apply for a business credit card?

 When you apply for a business credit card, you'll need to supply all of the information that you'd customarily provide to apply for a personal card.
 Basic contact information like your name, mailing address, phone number and email will all be part of the application.
-You'll also need to provide several items specific to your business:
+You'll also need to provide several items specific to your business, including your:

 - Years in business

 - Annual revenue